 Bosons spin in ‘whole’ amounts, like a regular gyroscope.
 They spin 360° degrees to get back to their starting position.

 Fermions spin in ‘half’ amounts.
 There is no real analogy for this in our normal world.
 They spin 720° to get back to their starting position.
 Fermions are like strange mathematical objects that should only exist in the mind of a deranged mathematician, but are actually a fundamental part of reality.

-The spin has a bunch of effects, but the most important one for superconductors is called it’s ‘state’, which is like its position and momentum.
+The spin has a many effects, but the most important one for superconductors is called its ‘state’, which is like its position and momentum.
 Multiple bosons can occupy the same state at the same time and not interfere with each other, like multiple radio waves travelling through the air simultaneously.

 Multiple fermions can’t occupy the same state at the same time, like two tennis balls can’t sit on the same spot on ground at the same time.
 This is called the ‘Pauli exclusion principle’, and it won a physicist called Pauli a Nobel prize.

 Ok, time for what a superconductor actually is.

-In some special kinds of materials, and at very low temperatures, two electrons (which are half-spinning fermions) can join up together, forming a pair, and act like a whole spinning boson.
+In these special materials, and at very low temperatures, two electrons (which are half-spinning fermions) can join up together, forming a pair, and act like a whole spinning boson.
 Suddenly, like bosons, they can occupy the same state at the same time as other electron pairs.

 This is actually incredible.
-The fundamental nature of electrons change, and they get zero resistance from the material they’re flowing through, or from each other (this is called ‘BCS theory’).
+The fundamental nature of electrons change, and they get zero resistance from the material they’re flowing through, or from each other (which is called ‘BCS theory’).
 The material is transformed into the perfect, heatless conductor of electricity.

 You could make a wire, a circuitboard, or anything out of a superconducter and pass electricity through it without creating waste heat.

 That is very useful so far, but they can also levitate magnets.